Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions: Conclusion

 \section{Conclusion}

-This paper defined two core principles of modality heterogeneity and interconnections central to multimodal machine learning research, before proposing a taxonomy of $6$ core technical challenges: representation, alignment, reasoning, generation, transference, and quantification covering historical and recent directions.
-Despite the immense opportunities afforded by recent progress in multimodal machine learning, there remain many unsolved challenges before these approaches can be deployed efficiently, reliably, and safely in the real world:
+This paper defined three core principles of modality heterogeneity, connections, and interactions central to multimodal machine learning research, before proposing a taxonomy of six core technical challenges: representation, alignment, reasoning, generation, transference, and quantification covering historical and recent directions.
+Despite the immense opportunities afforded by recent progress in multimodal machine learning, there remain many unsolved challenges from theoretical, computational, and application perspectives: